ngdplnk/SSTools4MC_Legacy/README.md

 - Disk Space: Varies depending on the server.
 - Python: 3.9 or newer.

-### Python Installation and Required Modules
+### Python Installation
 1. Download and install Python 3.9 or newer from the [official Python website](https://www.python.org/downloads/).
 When installing Python, be sure to select the "Add Python to PATH" option.
-2. After you successfully installed Python with this option, open a command prompt, powershell or terminal with administrator privileges.
-3. Install the required Python modules by running the following commands:
-    ```bash
-    pip install requests
-    pip install termcolor
-    ```
+2. Done!

+Python is necessary to run the program.

 ### Java Installation
-1. Download the Java 22 installer from the [official Oracle website](https://www.oracle.com/cl/java/technologies/downloads/#jdk22-windows).
+1. Download the latest Java version installer from the [official Oracle website](https://www.oracle.com/cl/java/technologies/downloads/).
-2. Run the installer and follow the on-screen instructions to install Java 22.
+2. Run the installer and follow the on-screen instructions to install Java.
 3. Verify the installation by opening a command prompt, powershell or terminal and running:
     ```bash
     java -version
     ```

-If Java 22 is correctly installed, the command should display the installed Java version.
+If Java is correctly installed, the command should display the installed Java version.

 Java is necessary to your machine to be able to run your Minecraft servers.